-In the left column, list five activities that you enjoy and have fun with, and do most frequently.
+- In the left column, list five activities that you enjoy and have fun with, and do most frequently.
 This list represents activities that are rote and passive.
-Your mind is already comfortable with these activities, which lessens the benefit it has on your brain.
+Your mind is already comfortable with these activities, which lessens the benefit they have on your brain.

-In the right column, list five activities that you find complicated, and don't engage in frequently.
-This list represents activities your brain has not yet formed strong neural connections with, they are the complex and novel.
+- In the right column, list five activities that you find complicated, and don't engage in frequently.
+This list represents activities your brain has not yet formed strong neural connections with; they are the complex and novel.
 These activities will likely benefit the development of new connections in your brain.
+Here are some more brain-boosting exercises to try.

 Content continues below ad